mpeeples2008/ArchNetSci/_book/03-exploratory-analysis.md

 ## Case Study

-In the case study provided at the end of Chapter 4 of Brughmans and Peeples (2022) we take a simple network based on Roman era roads and spatial proximity of settlements in the Iberian Peninsula and calculate some basic exploratory network statistics.
+In the case study provided at the end of Chapter 4 of Brughmans and Peeples (2022) we take a simple network based on [Roman era roads](#RomanRoads) and spatial proximity of settlements in the Iberian Peninsula and calculate some basic exploratory network statistics.
 As described in the book, we can create different definitions and criteria for network edges and these can have impacts on the network and node level properties.
 In this case, we define three different networks as follows:

-* A basic network where every road connecting two settlements is an edge
+* `road_net` - A basic network where every road connecting two settlements is an edge
-* A network that retains all of the ties of the above network but also connects isolated nodes that are within 50 Kms of one of the road network settlements
+* `road_net2` - A network that retains all of the ties of the above network but also connects isolated nodes that are within 50 Kms of one of the road network settlements
-* A network that retains all of the ties of the first road network but connects each isolate to its nearest neighbor among the road network settlements
+* `road_net3` - A network that retains all of the ties of the first road network but connects each isolate to its nearest neighbor among the road network settlements

 First let's read in the [data file](data/road_networks.RData) that contains all three networks and start by plotting them in turn on a map.
-For more details on how these plots work, see section 5 on network visualization.
+For more details on how these plots work, see the on network visualization for more details on making these network maps.

 ```r